BII-Lab/Yeti-Project/script/monitor-external/README.md

     linux kernel below 3.19, dnscap sometimes lost packets. so if choose Linux and use dnscap to capture packet, please upgrage your kernel.

+    the latest dnscap run as user nobody, you should make sure dnscap can wirte pcaps to the data dir